Dmitry-Skachkov/Wannier90_examples/README.md

 *ypp* program uses [ypp.in](/Example_2/ypp.in) input file.

-This run creates file *silicon.gw.unsorted.eig* which is necessary copy to the main directory:
+This run creates file *silicon.gw.unsorted.eig* which is necessary to copy to the main directory:

 > cp silicon.gw.unsorted.eig ..

-Run Python script in order to update Wannier90 files including GW correction:
+Run Python script in order to update Wannier90 files to include GW correction:

 > python3 /Wannier90/utility/gw2wannier90.py silicon mmn amn